Limited Liability Company (LLC)

 - 20 membership certificates, membership roll, and transfer ledger to document ownership of your LLC.

-- Software to produce your company documents including meeting minutes, business resolutions, and other commonly used templates.
+- Software to produce your company documents including meeting minutes, company resolutions, and other commonly used templates.

 Harbor Compliance made it incredibly easy to register for my business taxes.
 I got my EIN and Pennsylvania tax ID same day!
 I would definitely recommend Harbor Compliance to any small business owner.Dave Atticus Pet Design Studio